 Learning Outcomes; Assessment Criteria; The Learner will: The Learner can: 1.
-Be able to communicate 1.1 Demonstrate confident and accurate use of a range of tenses and fluently, accurately and grammatical structures effectively, speaking on a 1.2 Participate in discussion of familiar issues, giving relevant and range of topics, with meaningful contributions appropriate to the conversation and appropriate control of participants grammar, vocabulary and 1.3 Demonstrate use of natural stress and intonation register 1.4 Demonstrate, when participating in discussion, being understood without any recurring or major difficulty on the part of the listener 1.5 Prepare and present simple information to others confidently and clearly 2.
-Be able to read with 2.1 Readily grasp the essential meaning of general English texts independence and 2.2 Locate relevant details in a long text comprehend the main 2.3 Demonstrate the ability to understand stances, viewpoints and content and overall conclusions made in a range of general English texts meaning of a range of 2.4 Understand clearly written and straightforward instructions general texts in English 3.
-Be able to write factual, 3.1 Demonstrate the ability to write a summary of information given or descriptive and explanatory researched rende of linguistic structures 3.2 Demonstrate the ability to write in a range of different styles range of linguistic structures appropriate to tasks and vocabulary, to complete structures to complete written tacks on a range of familier tanics clearly defined tasks 2.4 Demonstrate the ability to organize, develop and link points together for a range of clearly defined writing tasks 4.
-Bo able to apply a range 101 a range of clearly defined writing tasks 4.
-De able to apply a lange 4.1 Demonstrate the ability to pick out key information when instending to a range of speakers order to understand spoken 4.2 Understand the main points of a linguistically complex lecture or talk language on familiar and 4.3 Demonstrate the ability to predict the content of a conversation or some unfamiliar topics speech on a general topic, based on listening to a brief introduction or extract 4.4 Demonstrate the ability to utilise their listening skills in order to participate meaningfully in discussion of familiar issues
+Be able to communicate fluently, accurately and effectively, speaking on a range of topics, with appropriate control of grammar, vocabulary and register 1.1 Demonstrate confident and accurate use of a range of tenses and grammatical structures 1.2 Participate in discussion of familiar issues, giving relevant and meaningful contributions appropriate to the conversation and participants 1.3 Demonstrate use of natural stress and intonation 1.4 Demonstrate, when participating in discussion, being understood without any recurring or major difficulty on the part of the listener 1.5 Prepare and present simple information to others confidently and clearly 2.
+Be able to read with independence and comprehend the main content and overall meaning of a range of general texts in English 2.1 Readily grasp the essential meaning of general English texts 2.2 Locate relevant details in a long text 2.3 Demonstrate the ability to understand stances, viewpoints and conclusions made in a range of general English texts 2.4 Understand clearly written and straightforward instructions 3.
+Be able to write factual, descriptive and explanatory texts, accurately using a range of linguistic structures and vocabulary, to complete clearly defined tasks 3.1 Demonstrate the ability to write a summary of information given or researched 3.2 Demonstrate the ability to write in a range of different styles appropriate to tasks 3.3 Demonstrate the ability to accurately use different linguistic structures to complete written tasks on a range of familiar topics 3.4 Demonstrate the ability to organise, develop and link points together for a range of clearly defined writing tasks 4.
+Be able to apply a range of listening strategies in order to understand spoken language on familiar and some unfamiliar topics 4.1 Demonstrate the ability to pick out key information when listening to a range of speakers 4.2 Understand the main points of a linguistically complex lecture or talk 4.3 Demonstrate the ability to predict the content of a conversation or speech on a general topic, based on listening to a brief introduction or extract 4.4 Demonstrate the ability to utilise their listening skills in order to participate meaningfully in discussion of familiar issues